uber-research/parallax/README.md

 - display errors in the UI rather than in the console prints (there's no simple way in bokeh to do it)
 - add clustering of points
 - solve the issue that embedding labels have to conform to python variable naming conventions
-- add additional parameters for t-SNE in the UI

 ## Known Issues
 - t-SNE is slow to compute, should require a loading UI.